Who is Voya Financial®?_

 What happens if I do not designate a Plan beneficiary?+

 If you do not name a beneficiary (or if your beneficiary dies before you), death benefits will be paid to your estate.
-Refer to the Plan Highlights section for specifics.
+Refer to the Plan Overview section for specifics.

 What happens if I leave City service for military duty and then return to work?+